opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

         ###[ Padding ]###
             load      = '6\x85'

-Check on the NFVBench window that the following log appears just before the testing phase :
+Check on the NFVBench window that the following log appears just before the testing phase:

 .. code-block:: bash